 Anandamide mimics the effects of THC in the feeding habit too.

-It alters the feeding habits such that the appetite increases, and it makes your system tend to demand more food.
+It alters the feeding habits such that the appetite increases, making your system demand more food.

 It helps people with low energy levels who find themselves unable to eat the proper amount of food.